7 Versatile Summer Workwear Looks That Are Polished, Chic and Guaranteed to Earn You Compliments

 (Image credit: @anoukyve)

-You mightn’t think workwear is the most exhilarating, but there’s much fun to be had.
+You mightn’t think workwear is the most exhilarating category of outfits, but with the right summer workwear looks, there's much fun to be had.
 It’s an opportunity to highlight accessories and play with lengths, texture and jewellery.
 If you’re worried about materials, don’t fret.
 I always make sure my edits have a high percentage of natural fibres so you won’t be left with the cloying feeling of work trousers sticking to your body on humid days in the office.
 If you’re feeling uninspired by your summer workwear wardrobe, or just want to have a peek at some outfit inspiration, keep on scrolling.

 1. Heat-Proof Tailoring